-The Edgerly Family Dean of the Faculty of Arts and Sciences will appoint an Academic Retaliation Appeals Committee (ARAC) of tenured faculty with one member from each Division and SEAS who will serve a two-year term.
-Information on the committee membership and contact details are forthcoming.
+The Edgerly Family Dean of the Faculty of Arts and Sciences will appoint an Academic Retaliation Appeals Committee (ARAC) of tenured faculty with one member from each Division and SEAS.
+The contact email for the committee is ARAC@fas.harvard.edu.

 The process outlined here applies only to allegations of academic retaliation that are not covered by the Interim Other Sexual Misconduct Policy, which contains an anti-retaliation provision that also applies to concerns falling under the Interim Title IX Sexual Harassment Policy.
 If a student believes they have been the subject of a retaliatory academic action for reporting or complaining of sexual harassment or other sexual misconduct, participating or refusing to participate in any proceeding regarding such a complaint, or opposing conduct the student believes violates the Interim Title IX Sexual Harassment Policy or the Interim Other Sexual Misconduct Policy, then the student should contact a Title IX Resource Coordinator to discuss options and procedures under the Interim Other Sexual Misconduct Policy.
 There may be other University policies, outside of the Interim Other Sexual Misconduct Policy, that also provide protection from retaliation.
 Students may elect to follow the process in those other policies, as appropriate, instead of the process set forth here.
 That choice is final, and there will not be duplicative reviews of the same complaint.

 A student worker has the right to an HGSU-UAW student representative or UAW representative at any and all steps of the handling of such matters.
 A student worker who believes that they have been the subject of a retaliatory academic action by a member of the FAS community for engaging in conduct protected by the HGSU-UAW bargaining agreement should initially discuss their concern with the Director of Graduate Studies (DGS), Director of Undergraduate Studies (DUS), or comparable director in units with no DGS or DUS in the department offering the course or program where the claim of retaliatory action occurred, hereafter known as the Reviewer.
-The student worker may also contact a current member of the Academic Retaliation Appeal Committee (ARAC) who will bring the concern to the ARAC if they (the committee member) are unable to identify the appropriate person within the student worker’s unit or if the student worker believes that there is a conflict of interest with the DUS or DGS.
-The ARAC member may, in consultation with the student worker, determine that they will serve as the Reviewer in this instance.
+The student worker may also contact the Academic Retaliation Appeal Committee (ARAC) if they are unable to identify the appropriate person within the student worker’s unit or if the student worker believes that there is a conflict of interest with the DUS or DGS.
+The ARAC may, in consultation with the student worker, determine that an ARAC committee member will serve as the Reviewer in this instance.

 If the DUS or DGS believes they are unable to fulfill the duties of the reviewer they may ask ARAC to determine an appropriate Reviewer.